-Part of an occasional series on vitamins and minerals.
+This article on zinc is part of an occasional series on vitamins and minerals from 2010

 Zinc is sometimes called the “essential toxin”.
 Unlike other metals such as arsenic, cadmium and mercury, zinc is not only beneficial but also essential for the body to function properly.

 Zinc is found in every cell in the body working behind the scenes to keep it functioning normally.
 In particular zinc helps enzymes to do their job.

 - Skin repair and preventing acne, mouth ulcers and stretch marks

 - Preventing macular degeneration (an aging related vision disorder).Zinc also plays a vital role in:

 - Night vision

 - Preventing PMS, depression, jiggling feet and tooth decay.